Banking in the United States: Federal savings association

 Federal savings associations (FSAs), including federal savings banks (FSBs), are chartered under the Homeowners Refinancing Act of 1933.
 Although originally focused on residential mortgage lending, they have expanded their business across the range of banking activities.
 They operate under a distinct regulatory framework from national banks that allows them, for example, to invest directly in real estate development companies.
 FSAs were originally overseen by the Office of Thrift Supervision, but the Dodd–Frank Act transferred most regulatory jurisdiction to the Office of the Comptroller of the Currency.

 State savings association

-This is the same thing as a federal savings association but are registered under state law.
+This is similar to a federal savings association but is registered under state law.
 They are overseen by the FDIC.